salesforcecli/mcp/README.md

 Includes these tools, which aren't yet generally available:

-- `sf-code-analyzer-run` - (NON-GA) Performs a static analysis of your code.
+- `sf-code-analyzer-run` - (NON-GA) Performs a static analysis of your code using Salesforce Code Analyzer.
 Includes validating that the code conforms to best practices, checking for security vulnerabilities, and identifying possible performance issues.
-- `sf-code-analyzer-describe-rule` - (NON-GA) Gets the description of a Code Analyzer rule, including the engine it belongs to, its severity, and associated tags.
+- `sf-code-analyzer-describe-rule` - (NON-GA) Gets the description of a Salesforce Code Analyzer rule, including the engine it belongs to, its severity, and associated tags.

 **NOTE:** The tools marked NON-GA are not yet generally available, specify the `--allow-non-ga-tools` flag to use them.